 WMB, a well-known and successful carmaker is considering the possibility of buying BUCCANEER, a troubled company, widely known for producing vintage 4x4 vehicles.
 The price is £800 billion and the PV of the expected cash-flows is only £700 billion.
-However, by buying BUCCANEER, WMB is also acquiring technology that will enable an expansion to the 4x4 market segment, during the next 5 years.
-At the moment, this would imply an additional investment of £320 billion and the PV of the expected cash flows is £350 billion.
-The volatility of the estimate is 32%, and the riskfree rate is 6%.
-Would it make sense to buy BUCCANEER?
+However, by buying BUCCANEER, WMB is also acquiring technology that will enable an expansion to the 4x4 market segment, at the end of 5 years.
+At the moment, this requires an additional investment of £320 billion and the PV of the expected cash flows is £350 billion.
+The volatility of the expansion is 32%, and the riskfree rate is 6%.

+Does it make sense to buy BUCCANEER?